clapplegarth/fmradius/readme.md

 7. **Stretch Goals**
     - Remember that this project only spans one semester.
 The object is to make a solid, reliable, simple but elegant app in that period of time.
     - Rather than generating the map for the whole US, there should be a static render of this map appear when the user first enters the site.
 Clicking this map will record the click location on the image element, and load the "real" map, and zoom to that location.
 This will prevent excessive database and network traffic.
     - Topography affecting signal radius.
 Any displacement over the HAAT should reduce the signal radius significantly, as FM stations are line-of-sight.
 This section should provide enough of a stretch goal.
+The FCC has a resource at https://www.fcc.gov/encyclopedia/fm-service-contour-data-points to make this much easier.
     - Using Wikipedia to pull extended data, such as a station's name, motto, streaming URL, and other semantic data about each transmitter.
 This could be a one-shot or cron job script to crawl Wikipedia slowly to grab and update the stream URLs.
     - Even further on the previous idea, an embedded stream player could appear on the data page to immediately listen in to the station.
     - Other types of radio transmitters, like AM, could be represented on the map.